emeursing1022/OSURateMyProfessor/OSURateMyProfessor/README.txt

 PREREQUISITES:
 	1) Must have xampp 7.+ installed.
 (I use 7.4.27 for Windows 64x bit systems)
 	2) Internet connection
-	3) Copy of OSURateMyProfessor file
+	3) Copy of OSURateMyProfessor folder
 	4) Copy of rateMyProfessor SQL text file

 STEPS: